You are here

-- The provider voluntarily closes it – for example, when a private healthcare clinic closes because it is no longer profitable.
+- The provider voluntarily closes it – for example, a private healthcare clinic closes because it is no longer profitable.

-- We take enforcement action to close it – for example, when we close a care home after our inspectors find evidence of poor care or abuse.
+- We take enforcement action to close it – for example, we close a care home after our inspectors find evidence of poor care or abuse.

-- The legal entity providing the service changes – for example, when a home care agency is taken over by another company.
+- The legal entity providing the service changes – for example, a home care agency is taken over by another company.

-- The service changes address – for example, when a GP surgery moves to a new building to take advantage of better facilities.
+- The service changes address – for example, a GP surgery moves to a new building to take advantage of better facilities.

 - Changes to the provider's registration with us mean that this address no longer counts as a 'registered location'.

-- We take enforcement action to cancel its registration – for example, when we find poor care and decide it is in people's best interests to prevent a home care agency operating.
+- We take enforcement action to cancel its registration – for example, we find poor care and decide it is in people's best interests to prevent a home care agency operating.

-- The provider is taken over or merges with another – for example, when an NHS trust merges with another in order to address issues with the quality of care.
+- The provider is taken over or merges with another – for example, an NHS trust merges with another in order to address issues with the quality of care.

-- Services regulated by us are no longer provided – for example, when a private healthcare company changes the services it offers in a way that means they no longer have to be registered with us.
+- Services regulated by us are no longer provided – for example, a private healthcare company changes the services it offers in a way that means they no longer have to be registered with us.

 Linking 'old' and 'new' profiles